 Columns A and B of the above spreadsheet on the right contain two arrays of data.

 The probability associated with the Student's paired t-test with a one-tailed distribution, for the two arrays of data can be calculated using the Excel T.Test function as follows:

 The probability associated with the Student's paired t-test with a two-tailed distribution, for the same two arrays of data, is calculated as follows:

 Note that the probability associated with the two-tailed T-Test is double that of the one-tailed T-Test.

-Further information and examples of the Excel T.Test function are provided on the Microsoft Office website.
+For further information and examples of the Excel T.Test function, see the Microsoft Office website.

 If you get an error from the Excel T.Test Function, this is likely to be one of the following: